 Even the most well-designed disaster recovery plan can fail if it isn’t maintained and tested over time.
 Business continuity is an ongoing process, not a one-time project.
 By adopting a set of best practices that emphasize monitoring, training, and regular updates, organizations can keep their recovery strategies effective as technologies, threats, and business needs evolve.
 Below are essential practices that help ensure resilience year after year.

-- Annual Review & Update – Adjust the plan to reflect new risks, technologies, or compliance needs.
+- Annual Review & Update: Adjust the plan to reflect new risks, technologies, or compliance needs, and review and update recovery processes to ensure they remain effective.

 Conclusion